Llandudno and Portmerion

 We are always conscious of our guests' needs and therefore cater for all dietary requirements.
 Rest assured, you will find all the traditional favourites we know you love amongst the innovative dishes we have created for our own mouth-watering menu.

-Day 1 Depart S Yorks and arrive at Chester in time for lunch.
+Day 1 Depart S Yorks calling at Chester en route.
 A few hours of free time and then we continue our journey, arriving at our hotel late afternoon.

-Day 2 Today we have included a full day excursion to Caernafon and Llanberis
+Day 2 Today we have included a full day excursion to Anglesey and Conwy

-Day 4 Today we have included a full day excursion to Portmerion and Betwys-y-Coed in Snowdonia.
+Day 4 Today we have included a full day excursion to Portmerion and Porthmadog.
 Admission to Portmerion is included.

 Day 5 We depart Llandudno late morning, returning home late afternoon